sarahciston/codingcare/posts/0critintro.md

 >"tended landscape > sustainable production of raw materials > intelligently processed > beautifully made > fit for purpose > fondly used > ingeniously reused > considerately discarded > given back to the earth" [@langlandsCraeft2019]

+>"Casualized labor begets commodity toolsets, frictionless and uncritical engagement with content, and shallow practices of use." []

 #### Infrastructures of care

 Approaching technology through the lens of craft slows it down and asks it to sustain.
 It also [organizes people, labor, and relations] differently.
 Anthropolgist Gabriella (Biella) Coleman aligns hacking with crafting, focusing on the "intellectual guile" required for both and the guild-like communities that form. "[A]ll hackers fit the bill as quintessential 'craftspeople,' [...]
 Even if craftspeople tend to work in solitude, crafting is by definition a collectivist pursuit based on shared rules of engagement and standards for quality" [@colemanHackers2016].
 Consider the transfeminist server, which approaches its technology as a crafted, social, interrelational object: